spread-ai/docs-appsmith-fork/docs/reference/widgets/container.md

 #### isVisible `boolean`

 The `isVisible` property indicates the visibility state of a widget, with true indicating it is visible and false indicating it is hidden.

 ```js
 {{ '{{Container1.isVisible}}' }}
 ```

 #### backgroundColor `string`

 Represents the widget's **Background Color** setting as a [CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color) value.

 ```js
 {{ '{{Container1.backgroundColor}}' }}
 ```

 ## Methods

 Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

 These methods are asynchronous and return a [Promise](/writing-code-in-studio/using-js-promises.md).
-You can use the `.then()` block to ensure the execution and sequencing of subsequent lines of code in Appsmith.
+You can use the `.then()` block to ensure the execution and sequencing of subsequent lines of code in Studio.

 #### setVisibility (param: boolean): Promise

 Sets the visibility of the widget.

 ```js
 Container1.setVisibility(true)
 ```